 In 2005, when I first started traveling in India, the question of safety was not as topical as it is today.

-I knew it wouldn’t be an easy place to travel, but I was more worried about getting sick, feeling lonely, or just not being able to cope with the “heat and dust.”
+As a Canadian who had never traveled alone in a foreign country, I knew it wouldn’t be an easy place to travel around, but I was more worried about getting sick, feeling lonely, or just not being able to cope with the “heat and dust.”

-Even as a solo female traveler, who had never done such an ambitious trip – six months across the length and breadth of the subcontinent – I wasn’t particularly worried about my safety.
+Even as a solo female traveler, who had never been on such an ambitious trip – six months across the length and breadth of the subcontinent – I wasn’t particularly worried about my safety.

 Times have changed.
+I have been traveling and living in India over the past 14 years.
 Now, safety – especially travel safety for female solo travelers – is a hot topic.

-In all this time, I’ve had very few uncomfortable incidents.
+I have lived in the capital Delhi, which is the most notorious city for crime in the country, and now live in the northern city of Rishikesh, the Yoga capital.
+When I travel, I usually do it alone.
+I’ve had very few uncomfortable incidents.
 I’ve been stared at a lot, followed several times by creepy guys, and groped twice.
-But, I’ve never felt threatened or unsafe.
+I’ve felt unnerved a few times, but I have never felt threatened or unsafe.

-I was in India when the horrific gang rape of a young Indian woman happened in December 2012.
-I was in Delhi when she died of her injuries about 10 days later.
+I was in India in December 2012 when the horrific gang rape and murder of a young Indian woman made headlines around the world.

 I saw the country erupt in anger and felt the paradigm shift.
 The colloquial phrase “Eve teasing” became the much more accurate “sexual harassment” overnight.